DerwenAI/kglab/README.md

 ```
 pip install jupyterlab
 ```
-If installing using pip install --user, you must add the user-level bin directory to your PATH environment variable in order to launch jupyter lab.
+If installing via `pip install --user` you must add the user-level bin directory to your PATH environment variable in order to launch JupyterLab.

-If you are using a Unix derivative (FreeBSD, GNU / Linux, OS X),you can achieve this by using export PATH="$HOME/.local/bin:$PATH" command.
+If you are using a Unix derivative (FreeBSD, GNU / Linux, OS X), you can achieve this by using the `export PATH="$HOME/.local/bin:$PATH"` command.

 Once installed, launch JupyterLab with:
 ```